MicrosoftDocs/dynamics-365-intelligent-order-management/articles/copy-environments-that-use-intelligent-order-management.md

 ## Step 6: Reinstall providers

+To reinstall providers, follow these steps:

 1. In the Intelligent Order Management app, go to **Providers > Installed**.
 1. Delete all installed providers.
 1. Go to **Providers > Library** and reinstall the required providers.

 ## Step 7: Restore provider actions and publish orchestrations

+To restore provider actions and publish orchestrations, follow these steps:

 1. Return to **Orchestrations > Flows**.
 1. Add provider actions back to each orchestration.